Thief-taker: Law enforcement in the 17th and 18th centuries

 In the seventeenth and eighteenth century an official organism for law enforcement did not exist: chasing and arresting serious offenders was not the duty of the public authority.
 In fact night watchmen, constables and justices of the peace were not obligated to prosecute felons, but played a marginal role: night watchmen only provided surveillance for petty crimes, made rounds at night as a deterrent, and hosted those felons on hold to be brought before a justice of the peace the next day; while constables passively arrested people charged with a crime when already apprehended, and took them before a justice of the peace.

 As a consequence, law enforcement was mainly a private matter.
 Capture, prosecution and provision of evidence for the conviction of serious offenders in trials were at the expense of the victim.
 Moreover, all individuals were legally expected to report crimes that came to their notice, and answer any call for help - which usually were widely agreed expressions such as: Stop thief!, Murder!, or Fire! - by becoming involved in running after, detecting and catching felons.

-During the eighteenth century, the pursuit of criminals, involved common people to a lesser extent due to a series of factors.
-At the end of the seventeenth century population in London was incredibly growing and the city borders expanding thanks to the favorable economic situation that attracted a great number of immigrants escaping from poor life conditions.
+During the eighteenth century, the pursuit of criminals involved common people to a lesser extent due to a series of factors.
+At the end of the seventeenth century population in London was rapidly growing in both area and population thanks to a favorable economic situation, which attracted a great number of immigrants escaping from poor living conditions.
 In such circumstances it was arduous to spot and find guilty suspects in the capital; and victims were afraid of organized criminals and their violent reprisal.
 In addition, defendants hardly suffered the consequences of their actions in trials, and felonies were for the most part not even identified.
 Property was of the biggest concern to inhabitants and public administration, hence theft of any kind was considered a serious crime, along with coining.
 In the Proceedings of the Old Bailey, theft, except robbery (violent theft), emerges as the type of crime tried the most at the Old Bailey.
 Prosecuting was expensive and took considerable time, yet it did not ensure the return of the stolen goods to the victim.
 Consequently, victims started to pay private individuals to conduct investigation and provide evidence for conviction.
 Likewise public authorities begun to offer rewards to people actively involved in the conviction of felons or the betrayal accomplices.
 Those men implicated in the catching of thieves for financial purposes were called thief-takers.